 S is not a tuple-like type and the numeric index signature type of S is assignable to the target given in E.

+TODO: Update to specify behavior when assignment element E is a rest element.

 In an assignment property or element that includes a default value, the type of the default value must be assignable to the target given in the assignment property or element.

-When the output target is ECMAScript 6 or higher, destructuring variable assignments remain unchanged in the emitted JavaScript code.
+When the output target is ECMAScript 2015 or higher, destructuring variable assignments remain unchanged in the emitted JavaScript code.
 When the output target is ECMAScript 3 or 5, destructuring variable assignments are rewritten to series of simple assignments.
 For example, the destructuring assignment